anthonyblackham/flexible-jekyll/_posts/2019-05-03-mapping-a-new-home.markdown

 ### Hazard Map:

 A few options were by Utah Lake which is along the Wasatch Fault Sytem.
-Low water tables mixed with seismic activity means liquefaction can be a real possibility.
+Proximity to the water table mixed with seismic activity means liquefaction can be a real possibility.
 The Utah Geological Survey hosts various hazard maps and resultant GIS data sets that can be used.
 The geologic data sets come with a disclaimer of accuracy since many of the current GIS data sets are digitzed from older geologic studies.

 Utah County Liquefaction Potential Publication: